 need to complete any additional pipeline configuration steps for this tutorial.

-Add the following three environment variables.
+Add the following three environment variables:

-Input GOOGLE_CLIENT_SECRET in the Type variable field.
+GOOGLE_CLIENT_SECRETin the Type variable field.
 Open the JSON file you downloaded in the Creating an App Engine service account section, and paste the file's contents into the Type value field.
 Click the Add button.

 Testing the pipeline

-Test that the pipeline triggers as expected when changing the source code.
+Now that your pipeline is fully configured, test that the pipeline triggers as expected when changing the source code.